 Dr. Kerr has held several key executive positions in private industry.
 From 1993 through 1996, he was corporate executive vice president and a director at Science Applications International Corporation.
 Dr. Kerr was president and a director of EG&G, Inc., from 1989 through 1992.
 He served as a director of Resources for the Future from 1990 through 1999 and on the executive committee of the National Association of Manufacturers Board from 1987 through 1992.

-Dr. Kerr was the fourth Director of the Los Alamos National Laboratory from 1979 to 1985.
+Dr. Kerr was the fourth director of the Los Alamos National Laboratory from 1979 to 1985.
 He was also employed at Los Alamos from 1966 until 1976, conducting and leading research in high altitude weapons effects, nuclear test detection and analysis, weapons diagnostics, ionospheric physics, and alternative energy programs.

-Dr. Kerr received his Bachelor’s degree in electrical engineering in 1963 and went on to earn an M.S.
+Dr. Kerr received his bachelor’s degree in electrical engineering in 1963 and went on to earn an M.S.
 (1964) in microwave electronics and a Ph.D.
 (1966) in plasma physics and microwave electronics, all from Cornell University.
-He is a Fellow of the American Physical Society and the American Association for the Advancement of Science.
+He is a fellow of the American Physical Society and the American Association for the Advancement of Science.
 His awards include: DOE Outstanding Service Medal, CIA Distinguished Intelligence Medal, Secretary of Defense Medal for Outstanding Public Service, NRO Distinguished Service Medal, and the National Intelligence Distinguished Service Medal.